WHAT IS “WORK”?

 We all do.

-We've all seen those headlines.
-We've all seen those headlines.
-For those who've been close enough to know, know what's behind them.
-Among those thousands of people are parents of teens or young children; senior directors whose names were on a plaque in the lobby, who gave a speech at the holiday party.
-That person who trained us; who made employee of the month three times running.
-People who learned and grew, and gave real years, sometimes their best years, to that place.
+We've all seen those headlines announcing mass layoffs.
+Among those thousands of people just like you and me; parents of teens or youngsters; senior directors whose names were on that plaque in the lobby, who gave a speech at the holiday party.
+That person who trained us; or people we trained who made employee of the month three times in a row.
+People we learned and grew with; who gave real years, sometimes their best years, to that place.
 Now packing a box.
 Walking past the security desk one last time, maybe with an escort if, you know, things got emotional.
 Shuffling out of a building they spent more time in than their own home.

 Nothing personal.